-(11) Special Certification Program Courses
+(9) Certification Courses

-Meiji University offers the following special certification programs: Program for Teacher-training, Program for Museum Curators, Program for Adult and Community Education Workers, Program for Certified Librarians, and Program for School Media Specialists.
-Courses in these programs are called Special Certification Program Courses.
-Eight credits from courses required to obtain a teacher's license in the Program for Teacher-training and approved by the Faculty Council may be applied as electives towards credits required for graduation.
-See the "Special Certification Program Guide" for details.
+Meiji University offers the following certification programs: Course for Secondary School Teachers, Course for Adult and Community Education Workers, Course for Prospective Museum Workers, Course for Certified Librarians, and Course for Teacher Librarian.
+Courses in these programs are called Certification Courses.
+Eight credits from courses required to obtain a teacher's license in Course for Secondary School and approved by the Faculty Council may be applied as electives towards credits required for graduation.
+See the "Certification Courses Guide" for details.

-(12) Human Resource Development Program for Japanese Language Education
+(10) Human Resource Development Program for Japanese Language Education

-At the SGJS, Human Resource Development Program for Japanese Language Education has started from the 2016 academic year.
-This program aims to develop persons who have broad knowledge on intercultural exchanges, Japanese culture and English education, in addition to an academic knowledge on Japanese language and teaching Japanese as a foreign language.
+In SGJS, the Human Resource Development Program for Japanese Language Education has been running from the 2016 academic year.
+This program aims to develop individuals who have broad knowledge of intercultural exchanges, Japanese culture and English education, in addition to an academic knowledge about Japanese language and teaching Japanese as a foreign language.

 For details, please see the pages of 日本語教育人材育成プログラム on the "School of Global Japanese Studies Syllabus" (for Japanese Track).